 I’m Not The Only One Who Isn’t a Fan Of Gravity Forms

 I’m not the only one who developed a dislike for Gravity’s “priority support.”
 If you read the comments at the link, you’ll see the head of Gravity Forms (Kevin) plus the guy who failed to provide priority support to me (Carl) defending Gravity and basically not listening at all and minimizing and defending instead of really trying to see where they may be at fault first and last.
 I’m sure that the last thing that this blogger Tom Léger wanted was to have problems with Gravity Forms and I felt that way for sure.
 I just want something that works and if it doesn’t then I want some tangible help.
 Instead of just going “OK, nobody’s perfect and we can make it up to you,” you can see all this back and forth trying to prove why Tom Léger is wrong and why Gravity Forms is right.
 That’s just useless and aggravating.
 And I also want to make one thing clear: I became such a fan of Formidable Pro that I signed up for their affiliate program, so I do earn an affiliate commission if you try it for free and buy if you like it.
 Just click here to try out Formidable Pro for free.
+I hope you will discover why I think that Formidable Pro is a superior Gravity Forms alternative.
 And please do let me know what you think in the comments below.
 I’m sure I won’t be the only one happy to jump ship on Gravity and get out of having to pay their annual fee for a plugin that just is not clearly better.